-Attention: If your Mangoes have more strings then pulp, you are better off getting a different, more suited type of Mango for the Mango jam Recipe.
-The Mangoes should have less strings, that’s why I chose Bishop Mangoes for example.
-Also make sure that your Mangoes are ripe but fresh.
+Attention: If your Mangoes have more strings then pulp, you are better off getting a different, more suited type of Mango for the Mango Jam Recipe.
+The Mangoes should have fewer strings, that’s why I chose Bishop Mangoes for example.
+Also, make sure that your Mangoes are ripe but fresh.
 (See comment section for possible problems that may occur if wrong Mangoes are used).

 Some Mango types have lots of annoying strings and I don’t like those in my jam, so leaving the core can be a big bonus.
 When following my recipe, notice that you ll need a big pot, bigger than the one I used so that you can mix the jam in peace.

 What are the most common Mango types in India?

 In Goa and Maharastra, one can commonly find green/orange mango types such as Mankurad, Kesar, Badami, Raspuri, Alphonso Mangoes.
 I personally go crazy for the massive Bishops Mangoes, which are rather rare these days.
 Of course, there are countless more Mangoes, you can find more varieties here.